 - NHS Dumfries and Galloway

-The report highlights key areas of activity undertaken by MAPPA partners in South West Scotland, noting local and national developments and providing information and context on performance in relation to the management of offenders in the community.
+The annual report highlights key areas of activity undertaken by MAPPA partners in this area, noting local or national developments and providing information on performance in relation the management of offenders.